In that you have done it to My little ones

 In the U.S. we work very, very hard to guarantee everyone has access to resources that will feed, clothe, and take care of their general welfare.
 We have charities and we have government programs out the wazoo!
 All this may provide us with a false sense of security and blinders for our eyes.

 This is not in any way to minimize our physical needs, I understand when one is physically uncomfortable it is very distracting.
-But, I also understand when one is busy achieving or basically satisfied with their situation, they too, are very distracted.
+I also understand when one is busy achieving and are basically satisfied they too can be very distracted.

 As I thought about this conundrum, I saw our children and our grandchildren.
-Yes, your children, my children and our children’s children.
-How many of them are distracted by the physical demands of family and their general welfare?
-How many are well taken care of according to what the eye can see, but inside are hungry, thirsty, poor, sick and cold?
-How many are captive to the prisons of life or public education?
+How many are well taken care of according to what the eye can see, but inside are emotionally and/or spiritually hungry, thirsty, poor, sick and cold?
+How many are captive in the prisons of a busy life or public education?

 What?
-Held captive in the prisons of life and/or public education?
+Held captive in the prisons of a hectic life and/or public education?

-The prison of life is an easy one to define or recognize.
-This prison is built by economic demands, career demands, and general welfare demands.
-Today it appears that as a society we can no longer rely on a one-income household to meet the basic needs of the household.
-We are captive, slaves to an out-of-control system that dictates much of our every day lives.
+The prison of life or lifestyle is easy to recognize.
+This prison is built by a combination of economic demands, career demands, and general welfare demands.
+We make sure our children are enriched with activities both inside and outside of the home - sports, arts, tutoring, and entertainment.
+All these demands mean we can no longer rely on a one-income household to meet the basic needs of the family.
+We are all captive, slaves to an out-of-control system that dictates much of our every day lives.

-But then there is the prison of public government run education.
+Now to the prison of public government run education.
 Yes, public education, government run schools, paid for by our hard earned dollars.
 On the surface, schools seem great, even convenient.
 It is a place not only to educate our children but it provides a place for our children while we work.
+In some cases, we rely on the schools to feed our children as well.
 So why do I say, pubic schools are a prison?
 Because our children are held captive to the message of the school system.

 Suddenly I see a picture of David and his mighty men who left their wives and children at Ziklag to go off and fight with Achish and the Philistines.
 David and his men believed their families were safe, however, in reality, they were vulnerable.
 When David and his men returned to their families, they found them gone; captured by the enemy and their camp destroyed.